CSwan300/Basic_Job_Search_WebSite/README.md

 Responsive Design: Optimized for both desktop and mobile views.

 ⚙️ Technologies Used

 HTML5

 CSS3

 JavaScript

-Job Search API
-github.com
-+6
-github.com
-+6
 Lmiforall job vacancies api

 🚀 Getting Started
 Prerequisites
 No special prerequisites are required.
-Ensure you have a modern web browser installed. github.com
+Ensure you have a modern web browser installed works best on a local server.

 Installation
 Clone the repository: